 Submit the thesis and Master’s Thesis Cover Sheet to your mentor for a signature approval.

-Attach the Master’s Thesis Cover Sheet, the Thesis Abstract Form, and the ETD Release Form to the approved thesis (all these forms are available here).
-Submit a hard copy, fastened with a binder clip (not stapled or bound) to the Academic Coordinator one week before the Graduate School's deadline.
+Attach the Master’s Thesis Cover Sheet and the ETD Release Form to the approved thesis (all these forms are available here).
+Submit a hard copy, fastened with a binder clip (not stapled or bound) to the Academic Administrator one week before the Graduate School's deadline.
 Students should determine the deadline of their thesis based on the month in which they wish to graduate.

 The Graduate School meticulously reviews all submitted thesis projects.
 Students must pay careful attention to grammar, punctuation, spelling, and margins, or the Graduate School will not accept their theses.
 The final version of the thesis must be proofread carefully in order to pass the Graduate School’s review.
 Neither the Director of Graduate Studies nor the thesis mentor is responsible for proofreading the thesis.